nicolehe/grow_slow/README.md

 `tzselect`

 and follow the instructions to set your timezone.
 Once you've done it you can confirm by entering `date` again and it should be correct.

+##3.
+Set up the webcam

+In order to get the webcam working with the Pi, we're going to install a package called `fswebcam`:

+`sudo apt-get install fswebcam`

+With the USB camera plugged in, we can very easily take photos via the command line:

+`fswebcam test.jpg`